 Guide to information available from Nunthorpe Academy under the model publication scheme.

-Every colleague of Nunthorpe Academy (“The Academy”) should read the Academy’s policy which draws attention to the specific obligations of the Academy.
-This policy statement meets specific needs of the Academy’s colleagues, students, visitors and members of the public who may use the Academy’s premises.
+Every colleague of Nunthorpe Multi Academy Trust should read the Trust’s H&S policy which draws attention to the specific obligations of the Board of Trustees.

 Nunthorpe Academy is committed to ensure that students with medical conditions are supported.
 Nunthorpe is an inclusive community that supports and welcomes students with medical conditions.